 The Club’s Patron Jeffrey Sayle OAM succeeded Sir Nicholas Shehadie AC OBE in 2003 while Rugby World Cup winning coach (1991) Bob Dwyer AM is the current Club President alongside Wallabies Hall of Fame flanker, Simon Poidevin.

-Note from the editor: 2019 Club Archivist and Historian Clarissa Luxford, with acknowledgment of the work of past Office Holders.
+Note from the editor: 2018-2020 Club Archivist and Historian Clarissa Luxford, with acknowledgment of the valued work of past Office Holders.

 Click here to contact Randwick Historian, Clarissa Luxford.

 Click here to view our History and Archives collection (WIP)